sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

-Connectors
+Connecting to Data
 ==========

-Fire Insights provides a number of Connector Processors for reading and writing data.
+Fire Insights provides a number of Processors for reading and writing data from various sources.

 Connector Processors in Fire Insights